Interfacial Line Energy of a Topological Phase: Role of thermal fluctuations

 Here, $H_{\rm{initial}}$ is the Hamiltonian for fermionic problem before the quench where all $s_{i}=-1$ and $H_{\rm{final}}$ is the Hamiltonian after the quench where there is a square-shaped cluster of size $n=l^{2}$ having $s_{i}=1$ within the region having $s_{i}=-1$.
-We find that at a finite temperature $T$, the correction to the surface tension $\Delta \sigma(T)$ does not change significantly from its zero temperature ($T=0$) value in both the topological ($0<|\kappa|<2$) and trivial ($|\kappa|>2$) situations, as evident from Fig.~\ref{fig_finiteT}(a). {\tbb{This is expected since the thermal fluctuations at $T<T_c$ are perturbative compared to the fermionic bandwidth.}}
+We find that at a finite temperature $T$, $\Delta \sigma(T)$ does not change significantly from its zero temperature ($T=0$) value in both the topological ($0<|\kappa|<2$) and trivial ($|\kappa|>2$) situations, as evident from Fig.~\ref{fig_finiteT}(a).
+This is expected since the thermal fluctuations at $T<T_c$ are perturbative compared to the fermionic bandwidth.